-This is a guest post from Rachel Meeks of Small Notebook.
+This is a guest post from Rachel Meeks, who once wrote at Small Notebook. 💛

 I have a lot of ideal goals at the beginning of each day.
 There’s so much inspiration everywhere I look, and my list of projects, ideas, and new things to try is a mile long.
 Some days I can only spend time on one or two extra things, or three if I’m lucky, in addition to my everyday responsibilities.
 I want to cook healthy meals.
 Keep a clean, comfortable home.
 Play with my daughter and do fun things with her.
 Why do I so often feel like I fall short in my role?

 I wish I had it all together, but there are some days when I very clearly don’t.
 And that’s fine.
 For all of my good intentions, there will never come a day when I can cross every single item off of my to-do list.
 I can accomplish several things, but just not at the same time.
 If the kitchen’s sparkling, there might be toys in the living room.
 If the toys are picked up, the dining table could be cluttered.
 I’m learning to be okay with that and to find a different way to measure the day’s success.

 I don’t want to be a supermom who can do everything.
 It sounds exhausting.
 Thankfully, there’s a positive side to all of my shortcomings:

 1. Flaws help people relate to you.
 Who would you rather talk to about a problem — someone you know will understand, or someone who would never have messed up so badly?
 One of my mentors said that it wasn’t until she started sharing more about her family’s struggles that other people felt comfortable opening up and sharing with her too.